- To explore the Principle of Organization Balance through space division.

 Based on received criticism you the group may wish to reshoot some of the images.

-Contact Sheet and Final Images must be uploaded e-Portfolio by December 6, 2016.
+Contact Sheet and Final Images uploaded to WP Portfolio.

 For examples please see: